 If you want to be a songwriter, you should have at least some skill as either a keyboard player or guitarist.
 You should also study lyric writing, harmony/theory, etc. If you want to be a jazz performer, you need to play an instrument or sing, obviously, have an understanding of improvisation techniques, be familiar with the standard repertoire, etc. And so on for the other options I mentioned before.
 The time you spend on the creative aspects of your career need to focus on developing these things.

 The next step, once you’ve figured out what you want to do is to figure out how you want to do it and promote it.
+You can do this through market research about your audience because you need to know who it is your music is targetting.
+After that you can ask yourself the following questions to figure out your goals.
 Do you want to produce a music video?
 Do you want to put out a new album?
 Or do you want to go on tour?

 Once you figure out what your long term and near future goals are, you can figure out the steps you need to take to accomplish them and what you’ll need to do on a daily basis to achieve them.
 Write them out so that you have a clear picture of what you need to do so that you don’t go at it randomly.